djspiewak/gll-combinators/README.rst

 scope of this readme.
 I would refer you to `the original paper`_ by doctors Elizabeth Scott and Adrian Johnstone of Royal Holloway, University of London.

-In a nutshell, the algorithm is identical to conventional single-token predictive recursive-descent parsing with no backtracking.
-This technique is only capable of handling grammars which are LL(1), meaning no left-recursion, no ambiguity, and no alternates which begin with the same token.
-The key difference is GLL uses a *trampoline* function to dispatch ambiguous alternates.
+In a nutshell, the algorithm is almost identical to conventional single-token predictive recursive-descent parsing with no backtracking.
+This technique (recursive-descent) is only capable of handling grammars which are LL(1), meaning no left-recursion, no ambiguity, and no alternates which begin with the same token.
+The key difference is that GLL uses a *trampoline* function to dispatch ambiguous alternates.
 The idea of using a trampoline function to implement mutual tail-recursion in constant stack space is a well-known technique in functional programming (it's at the heart of Scheme's dispatch system).
 However, GLL is the first (to my knowledge) to apply this idea to text parsing.

 The trampoline contains a queue (or stack) of pending alternate productions and their corresponding position in the input stream.
 Any number of alternates may